WWJ-TV: Changes and controversies

 WGPR-TV also picked up some assorted network shows: it aired CBS's The Pat Sajak Show in late night when WJBK-TV declined to carry it and added the NBC soap opera Santa Barbara in 1991 after WDIV-TV dropped the program.
 When WJBK-TV dropped CBS This Morning to launch a local morning newscast in September 1992, WGPR-TV picked it up the following month.
 After must-carry rules requiring local cable systems to carry all broadcast stations in their area were struck down in 1985, WGPR-TV lost carriage on two suburban systems: a Harron Cable system on the Macomb–St. Clair county line and Grosse Pointe Cable, the latter of which dropped channel 62 in 1991 to carry C-SPAN2.

 In May 1992, all but one of the non-management employees at WGPR radio and television voted to unionize with the United Auto Workers (UAW), citing unfair working conditions.
 One anonymous employee told The Detroit News that "if the management didn't like the way you looked, didn't like the way you said 'hello', you were gone".
 The UAW filed a complaint with the National Labor Relations Board (NLRB), claiming that management refused to bargain and demanded all negotiation sessions be recorded.
 That September, the news department was dismantled and all 11 employees laid off; management blamed the recession, but former employees claimed the layoffs were retaliation for their organizing activities; the NLRB found in favor of the workers and recommended they be granted back pay and reinstated.
 Mathews was reputed to run the Masons—and especially WGPR—with an "iron fist", per a December 1992 story in the Michigan Chronicle, and to give women preferential treatment.
 With the loss of local newscasts from the schedule, WGPR-TV continued to add more assorted off-network reruns.
-A lineup change in July 1993 had the station running Lou Grant, The Streets of San Francisco and Combat! in the early evening as counterprogramming against local newscasts and sitcoms.
+A lineup change in July 1993 had the station running Lou Grant, The Streets of San Francisco and Combat! in the early evening hours as counterprogramming against local newscasts and sitcoms.
 WGPR-TV's license renewal was briefly delayed in 1993 because it was one of seven television stations the FCC cited for failing to meet educational and informational standards in children's programming.